Autonomous administrative division: Ethiopian special woredas

 In Ethiopia, "special woredas" are a subgroup of woredas (districts) that are organized around the traditional homelands of specific ethnic minorities, and are outside the usual hierarchy of a kilil, or region.
 These woredas have many similarities to autonomous areas in other countries.

 Proposed autonomous administrative divisions

 Formal proposals

-The following autonomous regions have been proposed but not implemented following unsuccessful referendums:
+The following autonomous regions have been proposed but not implemented following unsuccessful referendums or other political reasons: